 Rankings are one source of information that you can consult as you decide which MBA programs to which you will apply, and it is a good idea to review all of the major rankings as they all have different focuses.
-Forbes, for instance, ranks business schools solely using its own ROI measures.
-Bloomberg Businessweek provides MBA rankings based on the experience of recent graduates and corporate recruiters.
+Forbes, for instance, typically ranks business schools solely using its own ROI measures.
+Bloomberg Businessweek, on the other hand, has in the past provided MBA rankings based on the experience of recent graduates and corporate recruiters.

 It’s also important to note that the different criteria result in different schools on each list.
 What makes the best business schools is subjective, and there is no single method for assessment.
 When choosing your ideal MBA program, research all of your options.
 Attend networking events, meet current students and alumni, and speak with faculty and administrators.
 Talk to your friends or colleagues, and get as much advice as you can from informed people who understand your field of interest, as well as the MBA landscape related to that field.
 MBA program rankings can be highly illuminating and offer direction and perspective — when used in conjunction with other resources.

 Many MBA ranking systems rely on surveys to gather information and data, but their approaches vary depending on what the surveying organization wants to emphasize about an MBA program.
 Typically the organization surveys a targeted group of people to develop its ranking.
 That group varies but can include administrators, students, alumni and/or MBA recruiters.
 Some of the surveys are completely subjective, while others may combine a variety of subjective criteria with data.

 Ranking organizations might also contact the business school to gather data about its MBA program.
 Some organizations use this objective data, such as average GMAT scores an average grade-point-average (GPA), in their rankings, while others use it to create online profiles about the MBA programs.